Electron cloud design for Rydberg multi-qubit gates

 The realization of multi-qubit gates with the concatenation of one- and two-qubit gates \cite{Mot04,Lec20} results in a significant overhead \cite{Mas03,She09}.
-The long-range many-body Rydberg interaction is vastly used in different quantum operations \cite{Saf10,Ada19,Jak00,Bro20,Ise10,Wil10,Gra19,Kha19,Kha15,Kha17,Khaz21,Khaz16,Gr017,khaz2020rydberg,khaz2021,Kha16} including direct operation of multi-qubit gates \cite{Lev19,Kha20,Ise11,Gla17}.
-The fidelity of these direct Rydberg multi-qubit gates are limited by the competing requirement of the presence (absence) of inter- (intra-) component interaction.
-In other words, interaction in dipolar-Rydberg schemes requires Rydberg population in all the interacting qubits, and thus unavoidable intra-component cross talks, reducing the operation fidelity.
+The long-range many-body Rydberg interaction is vastly used in different quantum operations \cite{Saf10,Ada19,Jak00,Bro20,Ise10,Wil10,Gra19,Kha19,Gr017,khaz2020rydberg,Kha16,KazRev} including direct operation of multi-qubit gates \cite{Shi18,Bet18,Lev19,Kha20,Ise11,Gla17}.
+The fidelities of these direct Rydberg multi-qubit gates are limited by the competing requirement of the presence (absence) of inter- (intra-) component interaction in addition to the short lifetime of the Rydberg level.

-In this article we introduce a versatile toolbox to engineer multi-qubit operations by designing the Rydberg electronic cloud with respect to the lattice geometry.
-A spin-dependent lattice \cite{Bri00,Dut98,Man03,Kum18} is used to harvest the Fermi-scattering of the Rydberg electron \cite{Gre00,Gaj14} from neighboring lattice sites as a source of coherent interaction for the desired gates.
+This article introduces a versatile toolbox to engineer multi-qubit operations by designing the Rydberg electronic cloud with respect to the lattice geometry.
+A spin-dependent lattice \cite{Dut98,Sol11,Kar09,Lee07,Jak99,Bre99,Bri00,Man03,Mandel03,Kum18} is used to harvest the Fermi-scattering of the Rydberg electron \cite{Gre00,Gaj14} from neighboring lattice sites as a source of coherent interaction for the desired gates.
 The spin-dependent geometrical shift of atoms accommodates them inside or outside of the Rydberg electron's wave-function, providing a spin-dependent nearest-neighbor interaction appropriate for gate operations.
 This double-encoding of qubits in internal and external degrees of freedom distinguishes the gate from previous proposals without spatial encoding of the qubit.
-At very short inter-atomic distances below 50nm, the Rydberg-Fermi interaction could be used for spin-dependent operation \cite{Nie16}.
+In a previous work, spin-flip via Rydberg-Fermi interaction at very short inter-atomic distances below 50nm has been studied \cite{Nie16}.
 However such short lattice constants are not realizable in the experiment.
-The dual spin/spatial encoding proposed in this article provides strong qubit dependent interaction within the present optical lattices.
+The dual spin/spatial encoding proposed in this article provides strong qubit-dependent interaction within the present optical lattices.